apache/jena-site/source/about_jena/security-advisories.md

 ## CVE-2023-22665 - Exposure of arbitrary execution in script engine expressions.

-[CVE-2023](https://www.cve.org/CVERecord?id=CVE-2023-22665) affects Jena ?? through 4.7.0 and relates to the [Javascript SPARQL Functions](https://jena.apache.org/documentation/query/javascript-functions.html) feature of our ARQ SPARQL engine.
+[CVE-2023](https://www.cve.org/CVERecord?id=CVE-2023-22665) affects Jena 3.7.0 through 4.7.0 and relates to the [Javascript SPARQL Functions](https://jena.apache.org/documentation/query/javascript-functions.html) feature of our ARQ SPARQL engine.

-From Jena 4.8.0 onwards this feature **MUST** be explicitly enabled by end users, and on newer JVMs (Java 17 onwards) a JavaScript script engine must be explicitly added to the environment.
-However, when enabled this feature does expose the majority of the underlying scripting engine directly to SPARQL queries so may remain a vector for arbitrary code execution.
-Therefore it is recommended that this feature remain disabled for any publicly accessible deployment that utilises the ARQ query engine.
+From Jena 4.8.0 onwards this feature **MUST** be explicitly enabled by end users, and on newer JVMs (Java 17 onwards) a JavaScript script engine **MUST** be explicitly added to the environment.

+However, when enabled this feature does expose the majority of the underlying scripting engine directly to SPARQL queries so may provide a vector for arbitrary code execution.
+Therefore, it is recommended that this feature remain disabled for any publicly accessible deployment that utilises the ARQ query engine.

 Users should upgrade to latest Jena 4.x [release](../download/) available.